 Below are four films that you may recognise which were predominantly filmed in Australia.
 In my opinion these showcase some of the best scenery and locations that outback Australia has to offer.
-I was lucky enough to visit all of these locations on my recent trip down under.
+I was lucky enough to visit all of these locations during my year long road trip around Australia.

 Location – Coober Pedy, South Australia.

 Highlights –Underground living, opal mining, Painted Desert, moon plain.

 A cult horror / sci-fi classic starring Vin Diesel, this film is set on a barren desert planet.
 Handily, the empty desert like landscape surrounding the already surreal town of Coober Pedy in the South Australian outback fits perfectly.

 This is the opal mining capital of Australia and there are something like 200,000 holes in the ground dug by hopeful miners.
 As there are so many holes already, it seems only natural that most of the local residents choose to live underground too, a sensible choice as it avoids the scorching heat and freezing cold of the desert climate, and results in a pleasant 24 degree ambient temperature year round.